Ceterai/Ceterai.github.io/MyEnternia/Wiki/TechDocs-SecuritySet/README.md

 - Alta: The V1V set is a testament to the alta's commitment to safeguarding our communities.

+### Contents

+Security operatives are general surveillance units and guards restricting access or protecting vital civilian objects.

+They are wearing V1V - medium class composite armor - and are equipped with impulse rifles and tasers.

+Security Helmet - A full protection helmet utilizing visors to fully isolate the head.
+Has an integrated Energiser - a light energy regen system.

+Security Armor - A medium set of titanium armor with a special tech - Autorepeller, which returns melee damage whenever the wearer is attacked.

+Security Greaves - A pair of armor-plated boots that provide additional safety to a security guard by halfing the fall damage.

+> Note: be cautious, since effects like Energiser, Autorepeller, Life Support System, Autoprotector, Autoanalyzer, Omniblue Light and Energy Support System can be blocked by EMI attacks.

 ## Usage

 ### Crafting